kobakoba5884/simple-console-games/README.md

 # Simple Console Games 🎮

 This is a simple console-based collection of games that I built using Java 17 and Gradle 7.3.

 I tried creating this as part of my Java studies.

 Honestly, there's no need to make it a public repository, but I guess it's for keepsake.

+I think it might be useful for new employee training or something similar.

 ## Project Structure